DESERT TORTOISE PRESERVE MANAGER and CONSERVATION COORDINATOR

 B. Coordination with the Desert Tortoise Council and other organizations.
 The position requires coordinating letters of comment on major and minor land use plans and environmental actions for a 4-state region with the appropriate professional, conservation and education non-profit organizations.
 These organizations include, but are not limited to the Desert Tortoise Council, California Turtle and Tortoise Club, Defender’s of Wildlife, and Center for Biological Diversity.

 The Board of Directors provides direction quarterly and annually regarding general and specific objectives, tasks, and specific assignments with completion dates.
 New tasks may arise at any time, thus causing adjustments to the work schedule.
 The Board of Directors will assign one person as supervisor, and this person may change within or between years.
 Various members of the Board of Directors or volunteers to the DTPC may provide training.

 V. Experience and Skills

-The position is one that demands considerable skill in dealing with people of all types: exceptional courtesy and professionalism to all parties; an ability to take and advocate strong positions with finesse; flexibility in dealing with numerous tasks and emergencies; and common sense.
-Salary is: $48,000 or more, based upon specific experience.
+The position is one that demands considerable skill in dealing with people of all types: exceptional courtesy and professionalism to all parties; an ability to take and advocate strong positions with finesse; flexibility in dealing with numerous tasks and emergencies using common sense.